 - Submit tasks to the class teacher by the stipulated time on the specified date. - Submit the task to the Head Teacher or Subject Assessment Coordinator if the class teacher is absent.
-Tasks should not be submitted to casual replacement teachers or another teacher in the staffroom. - If a task is due on a day there is no timetabled lesson the task must be submitted to the classroom teacher before 8.40am unless otherwise specified. - Submit the task in person.
-Under normal circumstances the school will not accept tasks delivered via email.
+Tasks should not be submitted to casual replacement teachers or another teacher in the staffroom. - If a task is due on a day there is no timetabled lesson the task must be submitted to the classroom teacher before 9am unless otherwise specified. - Submit the task in person or as directed.
+Under normal circumstances the school will not accept tasks delivered via email. - If a task is to be submitted via an online platform (e.g. Google classroom or TEAMS), it is the student's responsibility to make sure it has uploaded properly.